-Symptoms of painful intercourse
+Symptoms of painful sex

 The primary symptom of dyspareunia is pain or discomfort during sexual intercourse.
 The pain can be felt in the vagina, vulva, or pelvic region.
 It can be described as a burning, stinging, or throbbing sensation.
 The pain may be constant or intermittent, ranging from mild to severe.
 Other symptoms of dyspareunia may include: